weiqiangzheng1999/theme-academic-cv/content/working_papers/Proximal Regret_2025/index.md

 ---
-title: 'Fisher Meets Lindahl: A Unified Duality Framework for Market Equilibrium'
+title: 'Proximal Regret and Proximal Correlated Equilibria: A New Tractable Solution Concept for Online Learning and Games'
 authors:
 - Yang Cai
 - Constantinos Daskalakis